 Once a month bath will maintain his fresh look.
 His eyes get covered with long hair that you have to trim down or tie into a topknot.
 Its name denotes a little lion that does not tell enough about his friendly company.

 His favorite occupation is following you around the room.
 If you are lacking in wide open area, then Shih Tzu is your best option as he is a perfect apartment dog.

 He can live on a little exercise within your apartment.
 Princely looking Shih Tzu was once the dog of the Chinese emperors.
 Still, he considers himself in the same old way only in a polite manner.

 7. Lhasa Apso:

 Everyday brushing is mandatory for the proper maintenance of the look.
-A busy owner might find this daily tasks tiresome.
-So, people often prefer keeping a regular touch with the professional groomers.
+A busy owner might find these daily tasks tiresome.
+So, people often prefer keeping in regular touch with professional groomers.

-Lhasa parents have to be strong willed leaders in order to control or let loose an independent pet.
-The thousand year old breed is not a couch potato and performs superbly in the dog events.
-He can accompany you in a brisk walk and will burn out his energy with an incessant running in a fenced area or your apartment.
+Lhasa parents have to be strong willed leaders in order to control or let lose an independent pet.
+The thousand year old breed is not a couch potato and performs superbly in dog events.
+He can accompany you on a brisk walk and will burn out his energy with incessant running in a fenced area or your apartment.